PatrycjaPiatek/workoutPlanner/README.md

 # workoutPlanner

-Cross-platform application thanks to which the user can create his exercises and organize them into plans.
+Cross-platform application where user can create his exercises and organize them into plans.
 The application was written in C# using Xamarin Forms.
 The application allows user to add, delete, edit and view the entered data.
 The application works on Android and Windows.

 User Interface